 I now have a few more breakfasts in my repertoire that tick the fibre box, and my latest discovery is granola, which is basically a crunchy muesli (I’m not generally a cereal fan, possibly largely because I’m not that fond of the taste of milk).
 It has so much flavour and such a wonderful texture, that it’s quickly become a firm breakfast favourite.

 Granola is great with lactose-free milk (it has so much flavour that even if you’re not mad about milk, it’s still really good), or sprinkled on some lactose-free yogurt.
 Portion size will depend on your specific blend of ingredients.
-I tend to eat a few spoonfuls of this with some yogurt as part of my breakfast, rather than having a big bowl of it, so don’t have to overthink what a safe portion size is.
+I like to have a smaller bowl of granola along with some toast or breakfast pancakes, so don’t have to overthink what a safe portion size is.

 Roughly the recipe I used was:

 - 2 cups of oats

 - 1 1/2 cups of mixed nuts and seeds, roughly chopped (I used pecans, walnuts, macadamia nuts, ground golden flaxseed, sunflower seeds, sesame seeds and pine nuts)